bhavaygg/InSTAnT/README.md

 ```
 obj.load_preprocessed_data(data = f'data/u2os_new/data_processed.csv')
 ```
 Since, subcellular spatial transcriptomic data is generally present as `.csv` file containing all the transcripts, the primary input format is `.csv`.
 However, we have included the ability to format the data into an AnnData object and save the results of the subsequent analysis in that object.
 We convert the input file to an AnnData object and save it with the same name into the same directory.
 All the subsequent analysis will be updated and saved into the same file.
+We also provide the functionality to save any of the results seperately as individual files.

 **Note** - The function also supports loading an AnnData object.
 Currently, we only accept files in `.h5ad` format.
 Since, Anndata objects are not natively designed for subcellular datasets, we expect the `.csv` file containing the transcript information to be present in `adata.uns['transcripts']`.
 If you wish to run differential colocalization, cell type labels are required, which are expected in `adata.obs` while for spatial modulation, cell locations are required, which are expected in `adata.uns['cell_locations']`.
 If these files are not present in the AnnData object, they must be supplied to the specific funtions seperately.
 If an AnnData object is provided during this loading, all the subsequent outputs are saved and updated in the specified file.